 The Roman Theater is an ancient, well-preserved amphitheater just a short easy walk from the old town.
 You’ll pay a small fee to enter and it won’t take you long to wander around while snapping a few photos.

 The real fun of this theater, however, is in the evening after the sun goes down.
 You cannot enter the amphitheater but the lights illuminate the square in front which fills up with children playing games, food vendors hawking snacks, people puffing on hookahs, and lively locals living it up!

 Climb up to the Amman Citadel

-The best views of the city are from this small area of ruins high on the hill above the old city.
+The best views of Amman are from this small area of ruins high on the hill above the old city.
 It’s a short, uphill hike from town and just a small fee to enter the area.
 Locals will point you in the right direction your whole way there so don’t worry about getting lost.

 There is also the strangest assortment of relics in the free Jordan Archaeological Museum so it’s work a peek if you have extra time.

 Take a Day Trip to Jerash

-The ancient city of Jerash lies about 30 km north in an area that has been continually inhabited for over 6,500 years!
+The ancient city of Jerash lies about 30 km north of Amman in an area that has been continually inhabited for over 6,500 years!
 One of the world’s largest and best-preserved Roman towns, Jerash, encompasses expansive plazas, two theaters, a beautiful colonnaded street stretching the length of the city, and the impressive Hadrian’s Arch marking the entrance to the site.